Choosing Your Summer College Courses

 - Make sure that your courses do not meet at concurrent times.

 - If possible, avoid taking more than one evening course.
 They may conflict with our evening activities.

 - Remember that these courses are intensive, as the semester is only six weeks long.
-We suggest taking a balanced schedule - one academically challenging course, and another course that you may already have some experience with.
+We suggest taking a balanced schedule—one academically challenging course, and another course with which you may already have some experience.
 We'll check your courses when you register and contact you if we think you might be headed for an overly stressful summer.